Stencyl/stencylpedia/chapter-d/toolset-extensions.md

 #### Hooks

 Hooks determine **where your extension is displayed** in Stencyl's GUI.
-At this time, the available places where an extension an hook into include:
+At this time, the available places where an extension can hook into include:

 * Extensions menu in the menu bar
 * Extensions menu in the dashboard sidebar